praveshpal02/praveshpal02/README.md

 ### Hello World 👋
 I am a UI Developer from India
-- 🔭 Working on multiple frontend project using HTML, CSS3, Bootstrap, Photoshop Javascript and React JS
+- 🔭 Working on multiple frontend project using HTML, CSS3, Bootstrap, Photoshop, Javascript and React JS

 <h3>## Connect with me </h3>